rossattism/42.Projects/README.md

 <p> <b> Level 1: </b> Libft </p>

->Libft is the first project as former student.
+>Libft is the first project as a former student.
 It consists of a static library with recoded standard functions in C that runs and compiles the code using a Makefile.
 The library can be used as a support in future school's projects, since it's not allowed to use the original functions.

 <hr>